salesforce/omakase/readme.md

 ### Better error messaging

-Because Omakase doesn't use a generic parser generator, the error messages are all CSS specific and sometimes easier to understand.
+Because Omakase doesn't use a generic parser generator, the error messages are all CSS specific and often easier to understand.

 ### Awesome standard plugins

-Omakase comes with some nifty plugins out of the box that mirror the often-touted "CSS Preprocessor" functionality.
+Omakase comes with some nifty plugins out of the box that mirror often-touted _CSS Preprocessor_ functionality.

-- Theme variables
+TODO finish

-- Automatic vendor prefixing
+- mixins
 - right-to-left swapping
+- automatic vendor prefixing
 - CSS annotations
-- mixins
 - custom functions
+- theme variables(?)
 - url cache busting for images

 Usage